 If the government contract has options which extend the term of the contract, depending on the contract type, the Contracting Officer (CO) may be required to incorporate the most current prevailing wage determination.
-There are various ways that a price adjustment to the contract can be calculated to capture prevailing wage rate changes in the new wage determination.
+When figuring out how to calculate Davis Bacon wages, there are various ways that a price adjustment to the contract can be calculated to capture prevailing wage rate changes in the new Davis Bacon wage determination.
 (FAR 22.404-12)

 (9.)
 Government Contracting Agencies Are Responsible for Monitoring and Enforcing Davis Bacon Act Compliance

 Federal Government Contracting agencies (usually the government agency issuing the contract) are responsible for ensuring full and impartial enforcement of labor standards.
 Contractors can expect the government to have an enforcement program that includes:

 - – prior to the commencement of work, ensuring that prime contractors, and subcontractors, are informed of their obligations;

 - – payroll reviews, on-site inspections, and employee interviews to determine compliance;

 - – prompt initiation of corrective action when required;